Epigenetic Orthodontics / Orthotropics

 Once a TMJ is healthy and asymptomatic through positional appliance and various body-work therapies, we begin to remodel and/or grow the jaws to support a healthy airway.
 We align them in relation to a healthy and supportive TMJ, head, neck, spine, pelvis, and lower extremity posture.
 This involves a team of physiotherapists assembled by Dr. Throne in support of the best, longest-lasting outcomes for head to toe health and well-being.
 It is well known that as we age, the nose and chin actually enlarge in size, and facial asymmetries and growth discrepancies can become even more noticeable and dramatic.
 When the jaws are brought forward, they bring with them the surrounding soft tissues of the face, neck, and oral cavity, (tongue and pharynx).
 With these soft tissues being now properly supported and not sagging and collapsing, a patient will often look younger and healthier as wrinkles flatten out and the 2nd chin disappears over time with neuromuscular retraining and various body therapies.

-Removable (RAGGA) – A removable anterior growth appliance is recommended for younger children with midface deficiencies, crowding, and small airways who do not yet have all their adult teeth.
+Removable – A removable appliance is recommended for younger children with midface deficiencies, crowding, and small airways who do not yet have all their adult teeth.
 These appliances are worn all the time and work to expand the jaws in all directions.
 This has positive effects on breathing, alignment and spacing of the teeth, and on appearance.
-After the RAGGA has redirected bone growth and improved breathing and airway dimension verified by a sleep study and CBCT scan, specialized protraction orthodontic treatment is then utilized to straighten the now erupted adult teeth and close the spaces holding the bone in the new position.
+After the R-ORA has redirected bone growth and improved breathing and airway dimension verified by a sleep study and CBCT scan, specialized protraction orthopedic stabilization is then utilized to straighten the now erupted adult teeth and close the spaces holding the bone in the new position.

 Other Functional Appliances